Do you remember the Net Yaroze?

 The real question is, though: what happened to Bouncer 1?

 A Doom clone, this is to my knowledge the only real Yaroze horror game and the only first person shooter too.
-It’s decidedly alpha-ish, with debug data splashed over the screen, but despite its faults the smudgy textures and a crippled draw distance somehow conspire to make Clone all the more dark and claustrophobic.
+It’s decidedly alpha-ish, with debug data splashed over the screen, but despite its faults the indistinct textures and a limited draw distance somehow conspire to make Clone all the more dark and claustrophobic.
 Whilst the game is too limited to play for any real length of time, it wins bonus points from me for being more than just another Yaroze puzzler.